 The preparation of the consolidated financial statements in accordance with IFRS requires management to make certain estimates, judgments and assumptions that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and reported amounts of revenues and expenses during reporting periods.
 Actual results could differ materially from those estimates and would impact future results of operations and cash flows.
-For more information about the Company's accounting policies and estimates, please refer to note 2 of the consolidated financial statements.
+For more information about the Company's accounting policies and estimates, please refer to note 2 of the restated audited annual consolidated financial statements of Metamaterial Technologies Inc. for the year ended December 31, 2019.
 The Company has identified certain accounting policies that it believes are most critical in understanding the judgments that are involved in producing the consolidated financial statements and the estimates made that could impact results of the operations, which are discussed below.